Costa Rica

 The families work in coffee farms across the river and carry their children across the dangerous river as they go to work each day.

 Next to this river is Las Gradas Betel (CFCI-CR), where CoLaboradores Internacionales missionaries serve providing services to the women and children including basic education, emotional intelligence/ mental wellness groups, counseling services, food, hygiene, arts and crafts activities, and vocational training in sewing, “Sewing Hope” / Cosiendo Esperanzas”, to the parents.
-Products made by women can be purchased here.
+When available, products made by women can be purchased here.

 This locally-led effort was founded by Marielos, a Costa Rican therapist.
 She also runs “Living Waters” / “Agua Viva”.
 Staff members grew up in the community, once in the same place as these children.
 This is where hope lives and the rebirth of a community is happening.